 - MS in Genocide and Mass Atrocity Prevention

 Prospective students apply through the Graduate School.
-Applications for Fall 2021 are now open.
+Applications are accepted on a rolling basis.
 In addition to the standard requirements of the Graduate School, we require a résumé,

 a personal statement, and two letters of recommendation.

 Funding is available for two Nadia Rubaii Memorial Fellowships, which include a full tuition waiver and living stipend for the two year program.